franck44/evm-dis/README.md

   }
 }
 ```
-can be compiled using `solc --yul` into the binary representation, and the result is `prog` given above.
+can be compiled using `solc --yul` into an (EVM) binary representation, and the result is the string `prog` given above.

-The disassembler we build here will ultimately be used to define a Dafny program to verify some properties of the previous code.
+The disassembler we build here will ultimately be used to generate a Dafny program to verify some properties of the previous code.
-From the binary representation `prog` we want to _automatically_ build a [Dafny-EVM](https://github.com/Consensys/evm-dafny) friendly program below.
+From the binary representation `prog` we want to _automatically_ build a [Dafny-EVM](https://github.com/Consensys/evm-dafny) friendly program similar to the `OverFlowCheckerBytecode` below.
-This program can be used to _reason_about the bytecode, thanks to the formal semantics provided by the  [Dafny-EVM](https://github.com/Consensys/evm-dafny) and the verification engine embedded in [Dafny](https://github.com/dafny-lang/dafny).
+This program can be used to _reason_ about the bytecode, thanks to the formal semantics provided by the  [Dafny-EVM](https://github.com/Consensys/evm-dafny) and the verification engine embedded in [Dafny](https://github.com/dafny-lang/dafny).

 ```rust
 module OverFlowCheckerBytecode {